Importance of spiritual support at the end of life

 • Are there any specific practices we should know about in providing for your care?

 If you feel unsure about what spirituality means, or you find it difficult to talk about it, you might find it helpful to assess yourself.
-It can help you to identify and explore your thoughts on spirituality at end-of-life.
+It can help you to identify and explore your thoughts on spirituality at the end of life.

 How can Cavendish Homecare help?